Research

 Why is MLA called a parenthetical documentation system?

 MLA style uses parentheses to cite sources.
 This is why it is called a parenthetical documentation system.
 To cite a source, the last name of the author (or the title of the article in quotation marks if no author is named) and the page number (or indicator of place in work), are used in sentences that contain a quote, paraphrasing, or a summary.
-One way of citing is to put the last name (or title in quotes if no author) and the page number in parentheses at the end of a sentence with information from a source whether it is a quote, paraphrase, or summary.
+One way of citing is to put the last name (or title in quotes if there is no author listed) and the page number in parentheses at the end of a sentence with information from a source whether it is a quote, paraphrase, or summary.
 If the last name of the author is used in the sentence as part of a narrative in-text citation, then only the page number is put in parentheses, if available.

 Ironically, even though MLA was developed where use of parentheses was required, with the advent of the Internet, sometime parentheses are not used.